 We recognise that as the buyer, we have the power to influence our suppliers and the packaging they use.
 As a new business, we are still on this journey.
 We thank you for your support and patience as we work together with our suppliers towards more sustainable packaging options for all our products.
 We hope to have some good news to share with you on this soon.

 Returning faulty or incorrect items:

 Your satisfaction is important to us so if your purchased the products are faulty, wrongly described or different from a sample shown, we’re so sorry!
 We will meet our legal obligations.
-See the Oxfam New Zealand Returns Policy and the returns process below.
+See the Oxfam Aotearoa's Returns Policy and the returns process below.

 Change of mind returns:

 Not in love?
 That’s fine!
 If you change your mind about the products you purchased within 14 days from purchase we will refund the purchase price subject to the following conditions: